 a) QMUL Staff during working hours (Monday to Friday 9am to 4:30pm) should call The QMUL Occupational Health Service on 020 7882 8700 and make an appointmentGround floor Geography Building, Mile End, London.
 E1 4NS. firstname.lastname@example.org

 b) QMUL Medical and Dental students during working hours (Monday to Friday 8.30am-4.30pm) should contact Barts Health NHS Trust Occupational Health Service.
 The Health and Wellness Centre.
 31-43 Ashfield Street, Royal London Hospital, E1 2AH.
 Needle-stick line: 07745306654 (call this number BEFORE going to department).
 Reception: 020 3594 6609

-c) QMUL Staff, Medical and Dental students outside of working hours should go to the nearest A&E department.
-(For those on QMUL premises, the designated nearest A&E department is the Royal London Hospital, Whitechapel Rd, Whitechapel, London E1 1BB)
+c) QMUL Staff and Medical and Dental students outside of working hours should go to the nearest A&E department.
+(Those on QMUL premises – the nearest A&E is at the Royal London Hospital, Whitechapel).

 How can a sharps injury be prevented?